kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 > avoid adding `sharingAffinity` mid-flight when possible, but the scheduler
 > must handle it safely when it occurs.

-**Handling missing or malformed parameters**: The scheduler treats a device with `sharingAffinity` as a protected resource.
+**Handling missing parameters**: The scheduler treats a device with `sharingAffinity` as a protected resource.
 If a device requires both `subnet` and `pkey` but a claim only provides `subnet`, the device is filtered out — all declared keys are mandatory.
-If a claim's `StructuredParameters` entry is malformed or contains non-string values for required keys in alpha, the device is excluded.
+API validation prevents most malformed `Structured` parameters from reaching the scheduler in the first place; if any historical claim slips through with missing required keys, the device is excluded.

-**Downgrade**: If the feature gate is disabled:
+**Downgrade**: If feature gates are disabled:

-- The `sharingAffinity` field is not persisted on new writes.
+- Disabling `DRASharingAffinity` causes the API server to strip the `sharingAffinity` field from new or updated ResourceSlices, and the scheduler ignores the field — devices return to unconditional sharing (pre-KEP-5981 behavior).
+The `Structured` API field remains available if `DRAStructuredDeviceConfiguration` is still enabled (other consumers unaffected).
-- The scheduler ignores the field — all devices return to unconditional sharing (pre-KEP-5981 behavior).
+- Disabling `DRAStructuredDeviceConfiguration` additionally strips the typed `Structured` field from new writes on `DeviceConfiguration`.
+This implicitly disables `sharingAffinity` enforcement (no scheduler-readable parameters reach the scheduler) and any other feature consuming the field.
 - The DRA driver becomes the sole authority for enforcing hardware compatibility at `NodePrepareResources`.

 ### Version Skew Strategy